allegheny-college-cmpsc-480-fall-2019/cmpsc-480-assignment-4-site-maps/README.md

 ## Objective

-To organize professional content using information architecture concepts and tools in order to create a clear, well-organized and logically-structured website via a \sitemap" diagram.
+To organize professional content using information architecture concepts and tools in order to create a clear, well-organized and logically-structured website via a "sitemap" diagram.

 ## Goals